-Set forth below is a line graph comparing changes in the cumulative total return on Aastrom's common stock, a broad market index (the Nasdaq Stock Market-U.S. Index (Nasdaq Index)) and an industry index (those companies that selected the same first three digits of their primary Standard Industrial Classification Code Number as Aastrom, 283, and have a market capitalization of less than \$200 million (Industry Index)) for the period commencing on February 4, 1997, the date the common stock commenced trading on the Nasdaq National Market, and ending on June 30, 2001.
+Set forth below is a line graph comparing changes in the cumulative total return on Aastrom's common stock, a broad market index (the Nasdaq Stock Market-U.S. Index (Nasdaq Index)) and an industry index (those companies that selected the same first three digits of their primary Standard Industrial Classification Code Number as Aastrom, 283, and have a market capitalization of less than \$200 million (Industry Index)) for the period commencing on June 30, 1997 and ending on June 30, 2003.

-Comparison of Cumulative Total Return From February 4, 1997 through June 30, 2001
+Comparison of Cumulative Total Return From June 30, 1997 through June 30, 2003 (1)